 Acting before premature ejaculation occurs is usually emotionally painful or ruins your relationship.
 Refer to a doctor or urologist if behavioural changes fail after 46 weeks or if erectile dysfunction (ED) is also present.
 Physical examination, review of medical history, and potentially blood tests can eliminate existing problems.
 Earlier treatment by a sex therapist or specialist usually leads to quicker and more enduring recovery.

-Behavioural Techniques: Easy Tricks for Prolonged Sex.
+Behavioural Techniques: Easy Tricks for Prolonged Sex

-First-line treatments of premature ejaculation are behavioural techniques since they are free of drugs, there is no risk involved, and they are effective with practice.
+First-line treatments for premature ejaculation are behavioural techniques since they are free of drugs, there is no risk involved, and they are effective with practice.
 The Mayo Clinic and the AUA highly recommend them when used in conjunction with other methods.

 – Start-Stop Technique: When stimulated individually or cooperatively, stop when you are about to climax.
 Wait 30-60 seconds until the urge passes, then resume.
-Do this 3-4 times in a session to develop control.
+Do this 3-4 times in a session to build control.

 – Squeeze (Pause-Squeeze) Technique: Once the penis approaches ejaculation, squeeze the penis at the point where it connects with the shaft (the penis head) for several seconds.
 This decreases arousal and helps you postpone ejaculation.